 Individual performance is also taken into account in determining individual bonuses.
 It is the Company's belief that bonuses as a percentage of a senior executive's salary should be sufficiently high so as to provide a major incentive for achieving annual performance targets.
-Bonuses for senior executives of the Company generally range from 25 percent to 75 percent of base salary.
+Bonuses for senior executives of the Company in 2005 ranged from 25 to 165 percent of base salary.